 Analysis Services Configuration - Account Provisioning

-Beginning in SQL Server 2005, significant changes were implemented to help ensure that SQL Server was more secure than previous versions.
-Changes included a "secure by design, secure by default, and secure in deployment" strategy designed to protect the server instance and its databases from security attacks.
+Beginning in SQL Server 2005, significant changes were implemented to ensure that SQL Server was more secure than previous versions.
+Changes included a “secure by design, secure by default, and secure in deployment” strategy designed to help protect the server and its databases from security attacks.

 SQL Server 2008 continues the security hardening process by introducing more changes to the server and database components.
-The changes introduced in SQL Server 2008 further decrease the surface and attack areas for the server and its databases by instituting a policy of least privileges and increases separation of Windows administration and SQL Server administration.
-This means that internal accounts are protected and separated into operating system functions and SQL Server functions.
-These measures include:
+The changes introduced in SQL Server 2008 help decrease the surface and attack areas for the server and its databases by instituting a policy of least privileges and increases separation of Windows NT administration and SQL Server administration.
+Some of these measures include the following:

-The ability to provision one or more Windows principals into the server administrator role of the Analysis Services instance.
+The ability to provision one or more Windows principals into the Sysadmin server role inside SQL Server.
 This option is available during SQL Server Setup for new installations of SQL Server 2008.

-The Surface Area Configuration (SAC) tool has been removed, and replaced by policy-based management and changes in the SQL Server Configuration Manager tool.
+The Surface Area Configuration (SAC) tool has been removed.
+It was replaced by policy-based management and changes in the SQL Server Configuration Manager tool.

 These changes will affect your security planning for SQL Server, and help you create a more complete security profile for your system.